17 Jan Garden Design Advice for Landscapers: Can design win business?

 How many hours does it take you to create a beautifully presented concept design?
 Multiply that number by your hourly rate and you’ll have an idea of what it costs you to do it yourself.
 Now calculate what you could have earned in that time if you were working on site.

-Next, contact the team at Tapestry Design Studios and ask for a quote.
+Next, contact the team at My Garden Design and ask for a quote, or use the quick quote facility on the website.
 I strongly suspect that you’ll find that outsourcing garden design to trained experts is actually quite cost effective.

 About Tapestry Design Studios

 Tapestry Design Studios is an award winning garden design team helping to create beautiful outdoor spaces countrywide.

 We work with landscapers to find ways of turning the most uninspiring gardens into attractive, practical and manageable places.
 Our speciality is in designing gardens that meet all of their owners needs at the same time as adding value to property.